Our instructors and techs are the real deal

 Experience: Teaching

-Today, she is PubCom's senior instructor for accessible documents, and is a frequent speaker at publishing industry conferences and accessibility seminars around the country.
+Today, she is PubCom's senior instructor for accessible documents, and is a frequent speaker at publishing industry conferences and accessibility seminars around the world.
 She is a Certified Technical Trainer (CTT).

 Topics she teaches: accessibility (Sec.
 508, AODA), cross-media / digital media technologies, XML, publishing management, management of accessibility throughout enterprises, desktop publishing, Acrobat, MS Office, Adobe Creative Suite, photography, digital image correction, graphic design, web design, printing technologies, marketing, and product development.